-The SunShot Initiative aggressively supports development of low-cost, high-efficiency photovoltaic (PV) technologies in order to to make solar electricity cost-competitive with other sources of energy by 2020.
-As of February 2014, only three years into the decade-long SunShot Initiative, the solar industry is already more than 60 percent of the way to achieving SunShot’s cost target of $0.06 per kilowatt-hour for utility-scale PV (based on 2010 baseline figures).
+The SunShot Initiative supports the research and development of photovoltaic (PV) technologies to improve efficiency and reliability and to lower manufacturing costs in order to make solar electricity cost-competitive with other sources of energy by 2020.
+As of February 2014, only three years into the decade-long SunShot Initiative, the solar industry is already more than 60% of the way to achieving SunShot’s cost target of $0.06 per kilowatt-hour for utility-scale PV (based on 2010 baseline figures).

 Data courtesy of the National Renewable Energy Laboratory.
 Chart by Daniel Wood.

 SunShot advances PV efforts through two competitive funding mechanisms: